ooni/spec/nettests/ts-018-whatsapp.md

 # Expected impact

 Ability to detect whether specific services used by WhatsApp are accessible and working as intended.
-Even if this test detect no issues, WhatsApp may still be blocked in more complex ways.
+Even if this test does not detect any issue, WhatsApp may still be blocked in more complex ways.

 # Expected inputs